The Tonkinese Breed Club and Tonkinese Cat Club both maintain lists of genuine and trusted breeders.

 I only check emails once a day during the week, and not at all (if I can help it) at weekends.
 If you haven’t heard from me within 3 days please either try again (in case I replied but your email address bounced) or give me a call.
 See the contact page for details.
 If you would like to meet my cats (and me) I am happy for visitors to come and see us whether or not I have kittens available.
 You are also welcome to meet my stud boys and see where they live.

 If you want to know more about breeders and about buying kittens, please read the Extracts from the GCCF GENERAL CODE OF ETHICS FOR BREEDERS AND OWNERS (extract below) or guidance for healthy breeding, and their code of ethics for members of the BREEDER SCHEME.
 Rameses is a GCCF registered prefix.
 I have enormous respect for the GCCF and its work in promoting responsible breeding, which is why I register my kittens with them and follow their rules and guidelines, which are set out to protect cats and kittens from kitten farming and exploitation.
-I aim to exceed the standards set in the code of ethics at all times.
+I aim to exceed the standards set out in the code of ethics at all times.
 But remember, I could just be saying that!
 Websites cannot be trusted, only the evidence of your own eyes and experience.
+If someone tells you that they are a 'quality' or 'top' breeder, then they're probably not.
+I am not going to tell you anything like that, I prefer to let my cats speak for themselves.

 Kittens are born and grow up entirely in my home.
-Their mothers also live in the house with me all the year round and have access to a large cat-proofed garden with enclosed runs when they are on heat.
+Their mothers also live in the house with me all the year round and have access to a large cat-proofed garden with enclosed runs.
 Some breeders have the adult girls outside in runs until they kitten, then they come indoors.
 This is not the case here.
-My cats are my pets first and foremost, and they are part of my life and family and sleep on the bed.
-The kittens and mothers are never put outside in pens, although if the weather is good I give them access through a window or cat flap to an outdoor run at the side of the house.
-The adults have access to my garden which is secured against escape, where they can run around and play in a large open-air space.
-Kittens are available to go to their new homes from 13 weeks of age; they are vaccinated against 'cat flu' and feline enteritis, registered with the GCCF, and are insured free for their first few weeks in their new home.
-Because my queens are insured under a breeding policy, all kittens are fully covered without any exclusions of any sort if that insurance is continued by the new owner.
+My cats are my pets first and foremost, and they are part of my life and sleep on the bed.
+The kittens and mothers are never put outside in pens, although if the weather is good I give older kittens access through a window or cat flap to an outdoor run at the side of the house.
+The adults have access to my garden which is secured against escape, where they can move and behave naturally in a large open-air space.
+Kittens are available to go to their new homes from 13 weeks of age; they are vaccinated against 'cat flu' and feline enteritis, registered with the GCCF, microchipped, insured free for their first few weeks in their new home and come with a large goody-bag.
+Because my queens are insured under a breeding policy, all kittens are fully covered without any exclusions of any sort.

 My kittens are reared as naturally as possible: they are fed on high quality foods that are free from artificial colouring, preservative, flavour enhancers and other unnecessary chemicals.
 This includes raw feeding.
-A good natural diet is the best way to avoid many health problems.
-All their veterinary needs are met by my excellent vets in Oxford,
+A good natural diet is the best way to avoid many health problems in older cats.

 Rameses kittens are only sold as pets, and on the STRICT understanding that they are neutered by 6 months of age.
-However I I will consider approaches from owners wishing to become breeders with proper support, but you must consider all the ramifications of that decision before I will let you have a kitten on the active register.
+However I will always support and encourage approaches from owners who genuinely wish to become breeders with proper mentoring and support, but you must consider all the ramifications of that decision before any Tonkinese breeder will let you have a kitten on the active register.
 If you would be interested in breeding please ask me about attending a 'breeder day' where you will be given all the information you need and have the chance to ask questions.
 All first-time breeders must be mentored either by myself or by another experienced and reputable breeder.

 EXPORT